 So, double-check with your real estate agent to make sure the apartment and building are smoke-free before scheduling a walk-through.
 After all, a non-smoking building means the apartment’s property value has nowhere to go but up.

 By keeping in mind the tips above: rest assured your new New York City apartment will meet your expectations.

 A 24/7 Convenience StoreA 24/7 Convenience Store

 A convenience store is just that — convenient.
-Many thoughts go into picking out the perfect neighborhood, and while the biggies are undoubtedly notable, some people forget about the small but essential details.
-You should look for a place with a convenience store no more than a block or two away from your home.
+So many thoughts go into picking out the perfect neighborhood, and while the biggies are undoubtedly notable, some people forget about the small but essential details.
+It would help if you looked for a place with a convenience store no more than a block or two away from your home.
 One never knows when you might need a case of Red Bull, a bag of chips, or a small sewing kit.
 You certainly don’t want to take the bus or subway for such small purchases.

 Similarly, easy access to cough drops, headache medicine, and bandages is imperative.
 Pharmacies are likewise crucial for picking up prescriptions, and they’re also helpful if you run out of cosmetics or soda.
 You may not find a place near a hospital, doctor’s office, or clinic, but your local pharmacist is an enormously adequate substitute.

 A Good Grocery StoreA Good Grocery Store

 Unfortunately, convenience stores and pharmacies won’t cut it for all groceries, and there’s nothing worse than trying to cart your bags on the bus, the train, or even in a cab.
-If you scout out an apartment that has a grocery store or market within walking distance, get fresh produce anytime you like.
+If you scout out an apartment with a grocery store or market within walking distance, get fresh produce anytime you like.
 You may also want to look for a local butcher or an organic market.

 Amazing Pizza PlaceAmazing Pizza Place

 Pizza is practically the signature dish of New York City.
 Although there are fantastic restaurants dotted all over the city, nothing beats a New York-style slice.
 Every neighborhood has a spectacular pizza place.
-Get close to yours, and you can fulfill your cravings for good sauce and gooey cheese when you want.
+So get close to yours, and you can fulfill your cravings for good sauce and gooey cheese when you want.

 A Great BarA Great Bar